succinctlabs/zk-residency/projects/rollkit-zk-ibc/rollkit-zk-ibc.md

 - Generating a proof of the fork choice rule of the rollup chain to get the canonical list of transactions: this can just be proof of verifying a single sequencer's signature to start with or something more elaborate later on.
 This just requires an RPC of the rollup chain to retrieve a header from, and later an SP1 program that goes through the DA layer to prove the fork choice rule over blobs of the rollup's namespace.

-- Generating execution proofs for a range of EVM blocks (https://github.com/invocarnau/succint-zk-residency/blob/main/fep-type-1/block-aggregation/client/src/main.rs).
+- [Generating execution proofs for a range of EVM blocks](https://github.com/invocarnau/succint-zk-residency/blob/main/fep-type-1/block-aggregation/client/src/main.rs).
 This just requires an ETH-JSON RPC with archival mode configured for the chain.

 - Generating [blob inclusion proofs](https://github.com/S1nus/sp1-blob-inclusion/blob/main/program/src/main.rs) for corresponding blobs that include transactions of the rollup.
 This requires access to a Celestia light node which allows retrieval of the [blob inclusion proofs](https://github.com/rollkit/go-da/blob/df792b19bab9d7064d3aeb20be6500cd9b151bc7/da.go#L23)